 The granular and chemical analysis of the bottom material (Table 36) was done by the Laboratory for Soil and Crop Testing at Oosterbeek, according to standard methods described by Hofstee & Fien (1971).
 The pH(KCl) of the bottom material in the front and back sections of the different ditches was nearly equal.
 The pH of the sub-bottom was distinctly lower than that of the upper layers of bottom material.
-With the peaty subsoil at Benschop, the organic matter contents of the upper layers of bottom of the ditches on both higher than at Jaarsveld.
-This was also found for the sub-bottom of the ditches on both farms.
+With the peaty subsoil at Benschop, the organic matter contents of the upper layers of bottom of the ditches on both farms.
 The organic matter content was measured by 'loss on ignition' and by total elementary carbon analysis.
-Organic matter in top soils in the Netherlands contains on the average 58% carbon.
-The organic matter content was calculated from the measured elementary carbon content by multiplying by a factor 1.724.
-The organic matter content in the bottom material measured by the 'loss on ignition' method was corrected for clay and $CaCO_3$, acTable 35.
+Organic matter content was calculated from the measured elementary carbon content by multiplying by a factor 1.724.
+The organic matter content in the bottom material measured by the 'loss on ignition' and CaCO3, ac-

+Table 35.
 Some chemical characteristics of samples of ditch water and groundwater from the fruit farms in the Lopikerwaard Polder in 1976.
 For position of sampling sites in ditches and abbreviations see Figures 31 and 32.
 GWT = groundwater tube; samples of groundwater were pre-viously filtered.